This article was originally published in 2013 and was updated in March 2018

 I’m not going to lie: I kind of have a rule where I specifically avoid tequila, as it’s traditionally brought a very quick end to some fun nights.
 That being said, the candied tequilas you can taste at Cava Antigua are fantastic and don’t have the burning aftertaste of, say, Jose Cuervo.
 We tried an almond tequila that tasted exactly like Amaretto or Disaronno, as well as a coffee one that was just as delicious as a shot of Baileys—but with way more of a kick!
 Tours last about an hour, and can be done as part of an excursion or on your own.

-Flying high above the palm trees dotting the desert-like landscape is a thrilling way to see a more wild side of Mexico.
+Flying high above the palm trees dotting the desert-like landscape is a thrilling way to see a more wild side of Mexico, making this one of the most popular tours in Puerto Vallarta.
 Also known as a canopy tour, daredevils get suited up into a harness, then latch onto cables connecting different spots along a tree tops.
-Unless you’re peeing-your-pants-scared-of-heights, you’ll enjoy screaming at the top of your lungs as you speed along the wires, getting a panoramic view of cacti-specked hills that make up Mexico’s backcountry.
+Unless you’re peeing-your-pants-scared-of-heights, you’ll enjoy screaming at the top of your lungs as you speed along the wires, getting a panoramic view of cacti-specked hills.

 Zip-lining excursions can be done on their own, or as part of a tour that include driving around the countryside, stopping for a tequila tasting, lunch and the canopy tour.
 Prices are around $70 per person for the full day.